Skip to content

 }

-If you want to keep whitelisting different commands, it may be more elegant to flip the rule logic, create a series of allowed rules, and define one deny rule as not allowed.
-Let's have a look at this approach, and while we're at it let's remind everyone not to run anything during the weekend:
+If you want to keep allowlisting different commands, it may be more elegant to flip the rule logic by creating a series of allowed rules and one deny rule as not allowed.
+This example uses that approach to remind users not to run anything during the weekend:

 1